 Known as the EHCA, our program is taught in an executive format across four semesters.
 The classroom portion of each course is taught in an intensive week at the beginning of the semester with the remainder of the course delivered online.
 The Executive Health Care Administration MPA Program is in the Department of Social Sciences at The University of Texas at Tyler.

-Essential characteristics that distinguish the EHCA MPA graduate program are both the academic and field experiences of the faculty.
-Faculty members of the EHCA Program have held positions such as: Chief Executive Officer (CEO), Chief Operating Officer (COO), Chief Financial Officer (CFO), Strategic Planner, Hospital Marketer, Health Policy Analyst and Health Care Consultant.
+Essential characteristics that distinguish the EHCA MPA program are both the academic and field experiences of the faculty.
+Faculty members have held positions such as: chief executive officer (CEO), chief operating officer (COO), chief financial officer (CFO), strategic planner, hospital marketer, health policy analyst and health care consultant.

-Admission criteria are strict and enrollment is limited to twenty-five highly qualified students.
-Students begin in the Fall semester, complete thirty-six credit hours in twelve courses, and graduate 16 months later in December of the next academic year (four semesters in total).
+Admission criteria are strict and enrollment is limited to 25 highly qualified students.
+Students begin in the fall semester, complete 36 credit hours in 12 courses, and graduate 16 months later in December of the next academic year (four semesters in total).

-The EHCA MPA Program is designed to maximize the transfer of knowledge between the students in each cohort.
-Each of the twelve courses is taught by experienced healthcare professionals.
+The EHCA MPA program is designed to maximize the transfer of knowledge between the students in each cohort.
+Each of the 12 courses is taught by experienced healthcare professionals.

 Each semester consists of two components: an intensive on-site seven day week followed by online exercises, lectures and examinations.